ykmorimoto/automl-emr/README.md

 ```

 # Features
-### Register csv datasets and manage experiment variables per dataset
+### Register CSV datasets via Spark in Local for small files and Spark on Amazon EMR for large files
 ![manage dataset](images/manage_dataset.png)
 ### Provide useful comments to check data quality (missing value, uniques, and outliers)
 ![data quality](images/data_quality.png)
-* Default selected string-type values, select appropriate values for "Category Variables", and set inappropriate values in "Unused Variables for Modeling".
+### Sample output with titanic.csv, default already selected string-type values.
+Select a value for "Target", re-select appropriate values for "Category Variables", and inappropriate values for "Unused Variables for Modeling".
 ![data quality](images/data_quality2.png)
-* Uploaded large file via Spark on AmazonEMR, then selected string-type values, select appropriate values for "Category Variables", and set inappropriate values in "Unused Variables for Modeling".
+### Sample output with fraud data named PS_20174392719_1491204439457_log.csv.
+Large files can be ML modeling by Spark on Amazon EMR, but it takes longer times to be completed.
 ![data quality](images/data_quality_fraud.png)
-* If you uploaded files via Spark on Amazon EMR, files have been uploaded into S3 bucket.
+### If you upload files via Spark in Local, uploaded files are stored into data folder, but if you upload files via Spark on Amazon EMR, files are uploaded into S3 bucket.
 ![data quality](images/s3_for_spark_on_amazonEMR.png)
-* Visualize data distribution per variable to understand data
+### Visualize data distribution in histgram per variable, this is an example for Pclass data.
-Applied category variables
 ![histgram](images/histgram_pclass.png)
-Not applied category variables - too many missing values
+### Visualize data distribution in histram per variable, this age data should not be applied for ML modeling because too many missing values
 ![histgram](images/histgram_age.png)
-Not applied category variables - too many unique values
+### Not applied category variables - too many unique v
 ![metrics](images/data_clearning_for_category_variables.png)
-* Fit multiple ML models automatically and compare statistical scores
+### Fit multiple ML models automatically and compare statistical scores
 ![metrics](images/metrics.png)
-* Fit multiple ML models automatically and compare statistical scores
+### Fit multiple ML models automatically and compare statistical scores
 ![metrics](images/metrics_for_amazonEMR.png)
-* Display ML models in graph for Spark in Local
+### Display ML models in histgram for Spark in Local
 ![explainable ai](images/explainable_ai.png)
-* Display ML models in graph for Spark in Local
+### Display ML models in histgram for Spark in Local
 ![explainable ai](images/explainable_ai_lightGBM.png)
-* Display ML models in graph for Spark in Local
+### Display ML models in histgram for Spark in Local
 ![explainable ai](images/explainable_ai_gradientBoosting.png)

 # Future enhancement